 Whether you're a longtime customer, or new to Trade, you know that we're all about finding something you love.
 Lucky for you, that pursuit doesn't just stop at coffee!

-We partnered with our friends at Bright Cellars — who share in our comittment to finding your perfect match — to bring you the ultimate Coffee Lover's Guide to Wine, with notes from our Director of Coffee and Q Grader, Maciej Kasperowicz, and Bright Cellars' Certified Sommelier, Courntey Hill.
-Cheers!
+We partnered with our friends at Bright Cellars — who share in our commitment to finding your perfect match — to bring you the ultimate Coffee Lover's Guide to Wine, with notes from our Director of Coffee and Q Grader, Maciej Kasperowicz, and Bright Cellars' Certified Sommelier, Courntey Hill.
+Whether you love a burundi coffee or a more citrus coffee, there is a pairing for all.
+Coffee and wine lovers unite, cheers!

 If you like: Ethiopian coffee

-Ethiopia is the birthplace of coffee, and most of the washed-process beans we get from there, grown from heirloom coffee varieties at high elevations, have intense floral aromas and flavors of stone fruits and citrus, with gentle, tea-like bodies.
+Ethiopia is the birthplace of coffee, and most of the washed-process beans we get from there, grown from heirloom coffee varieties at high elevations, have intense floral aromas and flavors of stone fruits and citrus, with gentle, tea-like bodies for all you tea lovers out there as well.

 Example: Broadsheet Geta Bore ($21.50)